-The an age old question.
-Should I put my apples in a bowl to make that adorable centerpiece on my kitchen table or should they be relegated to the crisper in the refrigerator.
+The age old question: should I put my apples in a bowl to make that adorable centerpiece on my kitchen table or should they be relegated to the crisper in the refrigerator?
 From the number of glossy magazine covers picturing beautiful bowls of apples you would think that the bowl would be their favorite home.
 Apples are a bit less assuming.
 They prefer the refrigeration.
 Apples keep longest when held at 31-36 degrees Fahrenheit.
 So, you want to keep them in the coolest part of the refrigerator.
 Most home refrigerators don’t get that cold because the rest of your food would freeze, but the colder the better.

 Why the refrigerator?
-Actually its all about the chemistry of how apples ripen.
+Actually it’s all about the chemistry of how apples ripen.
 Unlike some fruits, apples continue to ripen long after they are picked off the tree.
-This ripening (or over-ripening affects the texture not the taste of the fruit. (ie. They won’t get sweeter just softer).
-This ripening is due in large to a a harmless, colorless gas that apples emit called ethylene.
+This ripening (or over-ripening) affects the texture not the taste of the fruit. (i.e. they won’t get sweeter just softer).
+This ripening is due in large to a harmless, colorless gas that apples emit called ethylene.
 The emission of this gas is slowed by the cooler temperatures of a refrigerator causing the apples to last longer.
 Something else you should know: not all fruits and veggies are friends with ethylene gas.
 In fact it can cause some produce (mostly vegetables) to rot very quickly.
-So, it’s good to separate your crisper drawers by ethylene loving and not loving foods.
+So it’s good to separate your crisper drawers by ethylene loving and not loving foods.

 But the big secret to keep your apples tasting crisp and fresh is this: water.
 That’s right.
 Apples do best in an environment with 90% humidity.
-Did you know that your refrigerator is a natural dehydrator.
-Ever left apples (or other produce for that matter) in the crisper for a while only to slide open that drawer and find a very shriveled up piece of fruit.
+Did you know that your refrigerator is a natural dehydrator?
+It’s easy to see this if you have ever left apples (or other produce for that matter) in the crisper for a while only to slide open that drawer and find a very shriveled up piece of fruit.
 The good news is your refrigerator is functioning well…it works by taking all the water out of the air.
 The bad news…your produce will suffer.
-So, how to solve this problem: put a wet sponge or wet paper towel in the crisper.
+So, to solve this problem put a wet sponge or wet paper towel in the crisper.
 Or you can get a mini spray bottle and spray them with water every few days.
 This will really extend the life of your apples.